 The England international is banned for using abusive language towards a match official following his side's defeat to rivals Manchester United in last Sunday's derby clashGareth Barry has been handed a one-match ban by the Football Association for using abusive language towards a match official during Manchester City's derby defeat to Manchester United on Sunday.

 The England international accepted the charge of the suspension as well as an £8,000 fine meaning he will miss his side's clash with Newcastle on Saturday.

-Barry accepted the punishment after using abusive language allegedly towards fourth official Mark Clattenburg in the tunnel minutes after his side's 3-2 defeat to Manchester United last Sunday.
+Barry accepted the punishment for using abusive language towards fourth official Mark Clattenburg in the tunnel minutes after his side's 3-2 defeat to United.

 The news of the 31-year-old's suspension will come as a bitter blow for City boss Roberto Mancini, as Barry has been a key player for his side this season featuring in 17 games so far in all competitions, after returning from a hernia operation in September which kept him out of Roy Hodgson's England squad for Euro 2012.

 A statment on the club's official website said: "Both the club and Gareth Barry reluctantly accept the punishment which leads to Gareth being unavailable to take part in the weekend’s match against Newcastle."